AlexV44/Smart-School/README.md

 </div>

 # Development Environment
-The app is written entirely in Java and uses the Gradle build system.
+The app is written entirely in Java with Spring Framework and uses the Gradle build system.

 To build the app, use the `gradlew build` command or use "Import Project" in Android Studio.